I'm Asa (/ˈeɪ.sʌ/). I have a website now!

 I host the Isometry Group, a Mastodon server mostly for my friends.
 If you want an invite link to join it, ask me or anyone else who has an account.

-Theoretically, I'm a full-time math student researching something called "number theory", which sounds like a fake subject invented by someone who doesn't know anything about math.
+I recently got a master's degree in math.
+My thesis was on something called "number theory", which sounds like a fake subject invented by someone who doesn't know anything about math.
 I'm told it is in fact real.

 High-quality theatre lighting consoles are extremely expensive, even though the technology doesn't seem fundamentally too complicated.
 I once had some fun building a basic DMX controller using a few cheap electronic components and writing some very basic software for it.
 Someday I'd like to try expanding it to be useful for theatre design.

-I'm currently doing the lighting design for the McGill Savoy Society's February 2025 production of Iolanthe.
+Most recently, I did the lighting design for the McGill Savoy Society's 2025 production of Iolanthe and for Regarding Antigone, an original Fringe show.

 I'm also interested in organizational governance and democratic meeting procedure.
-I'm quite familiar with Robert's Rules of Order, Newly Revised—I've read the 11th and 12th editions cover-to-cover—and I've read much of the American Institute of Parliamentarians Standard Code of Parliamentary Procedure.
-I think both are flawed but also widely misunderstood and underrated.
-I've also read Boards that Make a Difference, by John Carver.
-I have mixed opinions on it.
-Next on my list to read is Beyond Adversary Democracy, by Jane Mansbridge.
+I'm most familiar with Robert's Rules of Order, Newly Revised, but I also have some experience with the American Institute of Parliamentarians Standard Code of Parliamentary Procedure and the CSN's rules of order, among others.
+I think all are seriously flawed but also that Robert's Rules in particular is widely misunderstood and underrated.

 I have a camera!
 Sometimes I bring it to protests to photograph them.
 I also sometimes take pictures of my friends' cats.
 Here are some of my favourite cat pictures I've taken.
 My protest photos have been published in The McGill Daily and The Link.